 At the molecular level, at least two things happen to make dopamine use more efficient:

-- Dopamine travels across a space between two adjacent brain cells called a synapse.
+- Dopamine travels across a space between two adjacent brain cells called a The space between two nerve cells where cellular communication occurs.
+Messages pass from one neuron to another via neurotransmitters..
 This process is called signaling and it is essential for normal functioning.
 To end the signal, a protein complex called the A protein that modulates how much of the neurotransmitter dopamine is available in the brain.
 It moves dopamine out of the space between nerve cells (synapse), which ends dopamine’s signaling. normally retrieves dopamine from the synapse.
 The first thing Fisher et al. found is that animals that had exercised possessed less of the dopamine transporter, meaning that dopamine stayed in their synapses longer and their dopamine signals lasted longer.

 - They found the cells receiving the dopamine signal had more places for the dopamine to bind in animals that exercised, and could receive a stronger signal.
 This binding site is the D2 receptor.